-Following that now-infamous 2006 Eurovision Song Contest, where Lordi reigned victorious (and we'll come back to that in a bit, don't you worry), the organisers must have realised what its audience really wanted: METAL.
-So in 2007 Finland's finest, Apocalyptica, featured as an interval act.
-While the band didn't compete, it was still great to see metal represented once again!
+Following the legendary 2006 Eurovision Song Contest where Lordi reigned victorious (and we'll come back to that in a bit, don't you worry), the organisers must have realised what its audience really wanted: METAL!
+So, in 2007, Finland's finest cello-metal masters Apocalyptica featured as an interval act in their homeland.
+While the band didn't actually compete, it was still great to see metal represented two years running.

 Directly translated, this band’s name means “steel concrete” – you can’t get any harder or heavier than that!
-The band wowed us with their heroic performance of Missä Miehet Ratsastaa at the finals in Belgrade in 2008.
+This band wowed us with their heroic, galloping performance of Missä Miehet Ratsastaa at the finals in Belgrade in 2008.
 There must be something in the water in Finland; they’ve churned out more pure metal Eurovision gold than the rest of the continent put together!